 In partnership with FRONT Triennial: An American City, the Cleveland Institute of Art this summer will host an exhibition, The Great Lakes Research, in Reinberger Gallery.
 One of the 11 cultural exercises developed by FRONT Artistic Director Michelle Grabner, the exhibition will be the culmination of a research and lecture tour across the Great Lakes region that began in fall 2017.

-In this special Lunch on Friday event, Grabner will join Reinberger Gallery Director Nikki Woods for an in-depth discussion about The Great Lakes Research and the role of the biennial in the context of the Midwest.
+In this special Lunch on Friday event, Grabner will join Reinberger Gallery Director Nikki Woods for an in-depth discussion about The Great Lakes Research and the role of the triennial in the context of the Midwest.

 Michelle Grabner is an artist, writer, and curator based in Wisconsin.
 She is the Crown Family Professor of Art at the School of the Art Institute of Chicago, where she has taught for 20 years.
 Grabner has held teaching appointments at the University of Wisconsin-Madison; Cranbrook Academy of Art; Yale Norfolk; Milton Avery Graduate School of Arts—Bard College; Yale University School of Art; and Skowhegan School of Painting and Sculpture, Maine.
 Grabner co-curated the 2014 Whitney Biennial and curated the 2016 Portland Biennial.
 Her reviews are regularly published in X-tra and Artforum.

 In 2010, Mary Jane Jacob and Grabner co-edited The Studio Reader: On the Space of Artists, published by the University of Chicago Press.
 Grabner is represented by James Cohan Gallery in New York; Green Gallery, Milwaukee; Gallery 16, San Francisco, Rocket Gallery, London; and Anne Mosseri-Marlio Galerie, Basel.